Akaito/blender-ninjaripper-importer/README.md

 ### How to Use (Once Installed)

+1. Get a plaintext "RIPDUMP 1.1" from Ninja Ripper (newer versions are currently not supported).
-1. Go to File -> Import -> Ninja/DX Ripdump.
+2. Go to File -> Import -> Ninja/DX Ripdump.
-2. Find Ninja Ripper's outputs.
+3. Find Ninja Ripper's outputs.
 Usually in a directory like "<game-dir>/_Ripper/frames/frame00/".
-3. Pick as many mesh0000.rip.txt files as you like.
+4. Pick as many mesh0000.rip.txt files as you like.
 Select all of them to make things easier.

 ### How to Install as a Blender Addon